VinodAnbalagan/VinodAnbalagan/README.md

 ## Machine Learning Engineer

-I bridge cutting-edge deep learning research with practical implementation to solve real-world business problems.
-With training from the University of Toronto's Machine Learning program and Stanford's ML Specialization, I develop AI solutions that predict outcomes, optimize processes, and deliver measurable value.
-Currently, I'm building a real-time multilingual audio translation tool while continuously exploring new ways to make complex technology accessible and impactful for organizations.
+I bridge cutting-edge machine learning and deep learning research with real-world implementations to solve complex business challenges.
+With 3+ years of analytics experience across procurement, media production, and data management roles, I bring technical depth and business acumen to ML projects.
+Currently studying Machine Learning at the University of Toronto and completed Stanford's ML specialization.
+At M2M Tech, I'm developing a real-time audio translation system that accurately detects code-switching with low-latency.
+Proficient in Python, SQL, Tableau, major ML frameworks, and cloud platforms, I excel at cross-functional collaboration and translating technical concepts for non-technical stakeholders.
+My strong problem-solving abilities and data storytelling skills complement my technical expertise in creating accessible, human-centered AI systems.
+Open to relocation and eager to contribute to dynamic, research-driven teams.

 🎓 **Education**
 - **University of Toronto** – Data Science & Machine Learning Certification